paulxjp/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 **zombie**: Indicates processes that have completed execution but still have an entry in the process table.

+**us**: This percentage represents the amount of CPU consumed by user processes.

+**sy**: This percentage represents the amount of CPU consumed by system processes.

+**id**: This percentage represents how idle each CPU is.

+**wa**: This percentage represents the percentage of CPU time spent waiting for I/O operations to complete.

 Now, look at the `dd` processed line from above output:

 ```output